Updated August 9, 2023

 Microsoft Access is a simple desktop application that does not require any specific hardware or license to function.
-Hence, it is ideal for individual users and smaller teams who do not require larger and complicated data bases for extra price.
+Hence, it is ideal for individual users and smaller teams who do not require larger and more complicated databases for an extra price.

-Further, they do not need anyone to administer or monitor Access which may be required by regular client-server databases.
+Further, they do not need anyone to administer or monitor Access which regular client-server databases may require.

-Moreover, it comes with an option of allowing users to turn their database into application, which was introduced after Microsoft Access 2007.
+Moreover, it allows users to turn their database into an application introduced after Microsoft Access 2007.

-Personal computer applications like Microsoft Access have taken over many applications which were earlier relegated to client-server database in the past.
-Users of Access need not undergo any special training to acquire the skills necessary to use the application.
+Personal computer applications like Microsoft Access have replaced many earlier applications relegated to a client-server database.
+Access users need no special training to acquire the skills necessary to use the application.

 Many users have self-tutored themselves to use Microsoft Access for their individual needs.
-Creating and administering database is quite simple and easy with the help of readily available, well organized set of templates which will be discussed further in this article.
+With the help of readily available, well-organized templates, creating and administering a database is made simple and easy, as discussed further in this article.

-Users of Microsoft Excel will find Access easier to master since it is similar to Excel though the fundamental concepts of databases are much different from Excel.
+Users of Microsoft Excel will find Access easier to master since it is similar to Excel, as the fundamental concepts of databases are much different from Excel.

-Learning and managing this powerful application using the most effective techniques and tools available is possible even for new users who have little or no knowledge of managing databases.
+Learning and managing this powerful application using the most effective techniques and tools available is possible even for new users with little or no knowledge of managing databases.

-By relating and joining tables together, Access, a Relational Database Management System (RDBMS) on the whole provides more flexible reporting and functionality within this application to the users which makes their task simple and easy.
+By relating and joining tables together, Access, a Relational Database Management System (RDBMS), provides more flexible reporting and functionality within this application to the users, making their tasks simple and easy.

 One of the most useful features of Microsoft Access is its ability to interface with data from many other programs.

-It is also easier to combine data that was created in other programs, transfer data between two other programs, or to accumulate and store data over the long term, occasionally exporting data to other programs such as Excel for analysis.
+It is also easier to combine data created in other programs, transfer data between two programs, or accumulate and store data over the long term, occasionally exporting data to other programs such as Excel for analysis.

-With Microsoft Access there are number of ways to copy an object such as a table or form from one database to another effortlessly.
-Besides copying and pasting an object, Microsoft Access also allows exporting an object which comes with more options.
+With Microsoft Access, there are a number of ways to copy an object, such as a table or form, from one database to another effortlessly.
+Besides copying and pasting an object, Microsoft Access also allows exporting an object with more options.

-With Access it is convenient to export the table definition and the data in the table, or export just the table definition which a blank copy of the table as required.
+With Access, it is convenient to export the table definition and the data in the table or export just the table definition, which requires a blank copy.
 You can also save the details of the operation as an export specification for future use.

-The Import and Export Link group displays icons for all the data formats that Microsoft Access can Import or Export Data to.
-On clicking more, users will can see more formats that Microsoft Access can work with.
+The Import and Export Link group displays icons for all the data formats to which Microsoft Access can Import or export data.
+Users can see more formats that Microsoft Access can use by clicking more.

-For further convenience of the users, the import/export wizard helps users with the task and saving the details of that operation as a specification.
+For further users’ convenience, the import/export wizard helps users with the task and saves the operation details as a specification.

-Microsoft Access helps users in creating and managing databases even if they have minimal experience in the field.
-This is made possible with the help of several Microsoft Access templates which has everything ready for use.
+Microsoft Access helps users create and manage databases even with minimal experience in the field.
+Several Microsoft Access templates make it possible, as everything is ready for use.

-On opening a specific template file, user finds a new database with tables, forms, macros, reports, and other necessary fields which is already created, saving time and effort.
+On opening a specific template file, the user finds a new database with tables, forms, macros, reports, and other necessary fields already created, saving time and effort.

 The templates gallery conveniently comprises both desktop and web-based templates for the user to choose from.
-For creating an Access database for personal use, the best option would be to go with a desktop template.
+The best option for creating an Access database for personal use would be to go with a desktop template.

 For creating databases for publishing on a SharePoint server, it is recommended that the user choose the Web-based templates.

-For example the Desktop Customer Service Template from Microsoft Access 2013 helps users to create a customer service database to manage multiple issues tracking assignments, priority, status, and resolution with ease.
+For example, the Desktop Customer Service Template from Microsoft Access 2013 helps users create a customer service database to easily manage multiple issues tracking assignments, priority, status, and resolution.

-The Microsoft Access Templates for Employee and Vendor Project Marketing helps users create extensive marketing project database to track time sensitive deliverable’s, employee roles, and their priced vendors.
+The Microsoft Access Templates for Employee and Vendor Project Marketing helps users create an extensive marketing project database to track time-sensitive deliverables, employee roles, and their priced vendors.

-Users of Microsoft Access can either design their own database or create a database using a readily available template as per their requirement.
+Users of Microsoft Access can either design their database or create a database using a readily available template as per their requirements.

-Those who are tech savvy and familiar with Web Databases would ideally design their own database by creating a blank database on which they would create the tables that their database would need on Access.
+Those tech-savvy and familiar with Web Databases would ideally design their database by creating a blank database on which they would create the tables their database would need on Access.

-For those who need help or are not aware of what tables their project would require can make use of the templates available for them.
-Microsoft Access templates has a huge compilation for some commonly used databases that would be required by users.
+Those needing help or unaware of their project’s required tables can use the templates available.
+Microsoft Access templates have a huge compilation of some commonly used databases that users would require.